mmorga/mmorga.github.io/_posts/2015-07-13-build-vs-buy.md

 image: /assets/images/mouth-of-santa-elena-canyon.jpg
 wiki: https://en.wikipedia.org/wiki/False_premise
 ---

+{% tldr %}In this article, I write about build vs buy and what that really means in an enterprise setting.
+My goal is to inform decision makers about what they are getting into (from a technical perspective) when buying enterprise applications.
+You have to approach the "buy" decision as though it was a "build" with a different framework.{% endtldr %}

 *Note:* this is still a work in progress.
 I'll be improving it over time.

 Several times a year, I get involved in a "build vs. buy" conversation.
 The conversation starts with a business segment leader coming to the CIO and saying "We need a _C-MESA_\* system".
 The CIO then asks his team: "Should we build it or buy it?"
 In many companies, it can be a source of friction between business leaders and architects/developers.